Róbert Vittek: Return to Slovan Bratislava

-On 3 September 2013, he signed a one-year deal with his hometown club ŠK Slovan Bratislava.
-Vittek was assigned the number 33 shirt.
-He made his official debut on 14 September, scoring a goal in the 4–2 away win over FK Dukla Banská Bystrica in a league match.
-In the s2013–14 season, Slovan won the league title with Vittek scoring 12 league goals.
-However, Vittek has been troubled with injuries in recent years.
-He missed last five games of the 2013–14 season due to an injury.
-Similarly, he spent two months on the sidelines due to problems with his knee in the 2014–15 season.
+On 3 September 2013, Vittek signed for his hometown club ŠK Slovan Bratislava and was assigned the number 33 shirt.
+He officially debuted on 14 September, scoring a goal in the 4–2 victory over FK Dukla Banská Bystrica in an away league match.
+In the 2013–14 season, Slovan won the league title with Vittek scoring 12 league goals.
+However, he has been troubled with injuries in recent years, missing the last five games of the 2013–14 season as well as 2014–15.

-On 23 July 2015, he netted a hat-trick in a 5–1 win away to University College Dublin as Slovan advanced 6–1 on aggregate into the third qualifying round of the UEFA Europa League.
+On 23 July 2015, Vittek netted a hat-trick in an away 5–1 victory to University College Dublin as Slovan advanced 6–1 on aggregate into the third qualifying round of the UEFA Europa League.
 He repeated the feat in the next round's second leg, a 3–3 home draw against FC Krasnodar which saw his team eliminated nonetheless.

-On 6 July 2016, it was announced that Vittek will not play for Slovan anymore after he was offered the manager's job at the end of his player contract.
+On 6 July 2016, it was announced that Vittek would not play for Slovan Bratislava after he was offered the manager's job at the end of his player contract.